jina-ai/langchain-serve/lcserve/apps/slackbot/README.md

 # Langchain Slack Bots on [Jina AI Cloud](https://cloud.jina.ai/)

 In addition to deploying scalable APIs for your LLM applications, `langchain-serve` can also be used to deploy conversational bots on Slack using langchain components.
-This is a step-by-step guide to deploy and configure a demo bot on Slack.
+This is a step-by-step guide to build, deploy and distribute a Slack bot using `langchain-serve`.

-### Step 1: Install Langchain Serve
+### 👉 Step 1: Install Langchain Serve

 Let's start by installing langchain-serve if you haven't already